-CNA Resource Analysis provides analytical services – through empirical research and through modeling and simulation – to help develop, evaluate and implement policies, practices and programs that make people, budgets and assets more effective and efficient.
+CNA Corporation's Resource Analysis division provides analytical services – through empirical research and through modeling and simulation – to help develop, evaluate, and implement policies, practices, and programs that make people, budgets, and assets more effective and efficient.
 Major areas of research include energy and environment; manpower management; acquisition and cost; infrastructure; and military readiness.

-Environmental Issues and Implications: Assessing the effects of military operations on the environment and the impacts of environmental restrictions on the military’s ability to train.
-Examining the potential effects of climate change on world stability and conflict and their implications for national security and national defense planning.
+Environmental Issues and Implications: Assessing the effects of military operations on the environment and the effects of environmental restrictions on the military’s ability to train.
+Examining the potential effects of climate change on world stability and conflict, and their implications for national security and national defense planning.

-Energy Policy Analysis: Analyzing the implications of current energy policies for the Department of Defense and the nation, and helping DoD formulate energy management policies in both its operational and installation missions.
+Energy Policy Analysis: Analyzing the implications of current energy policies for the Department of Defense (DOD) and the nation, and helping DOD formulate energy management policies in both its operational and installation missions.

 Acquisition Management: Evaluating acquisition organizations and policies; examining acquisition oversight; evaluating alternative acquisition strategies and reform initiatives; assessing cost and schedule performance and risks of current programs; and reviewing past-program executions for lessons learned.

-Cost and Budget Analysis: Assessing program acquisition and total-ownership costs, analyzing cost growth, examining contract and industrial-based issues and how they affect costs, and assessing the fiscal implications of acquisition strategies; and examining budget drivers in health care.
+Cost and Budget Analysis: Assessing program acquisition and total-ownership costs; analyzing cost growth; examining contract and industrial-based issues and how they affect costs; assessing the fiscal implications of acquisition strategies; and examining budget drivers in health care.

-Infrastructure Management: Assistance in base closure processes and analyses of outcomes, identifying facility requirements to meet operational requirements, developing methods to minimize support costs, assisting in shaping military housing policies, helping clients adhere to environmental laws and control cleanup costs.
+Infrastructure Management: Assisting in base closure processes and analyzing outcomes; identifying facility requirements to meet operational requirements; developing methods to minimize support costs; assisting in shaping military housing policies; helping clients adhere to environmental laws and control cleanup costs.

-Manpower Planning: Analyzing manpower requirements, developing billet structures that provide required career paths, analyzing historical trends and forecasting future attrition and retention, developing models that project future inventories, simulating the effects of policies and the economy on the manpower and personnel system, and analyzing the impact of manpower and personnel policies on Fleet and Marine Corps manning and operations.
+Manpower Planning: Analyzing manpower requirements; developing billet structures that provide required career paths; analyzing historical trends and forecasting future attrition and retention; developing models that project future inventories; simulating the effects of policies and the economy on the manpower and personnel system; and analyzing the effect of manpower and personnel policies on Fleet and Marine Corps manning and operations.

 Metrics Development: Helping clients define clear, high-level metrics, including assisting OSD and the Navy in developing better metrics to judge the readiness of its forces, and developing metrics to measure progress toward attaining energy and environmental goals.